Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Experiments and Results

 Fig. \ref{fig:p1to3samples} provides a respective qualitative comparison of three patient cases across the first three DCE-MRI sequences.
 In these cases, and while noting a high similarity of images across DCE-MRI acquisitions, both in the real as well as in the synthetic images a trend of increased lesion contrast enhancement towards later DCE-MRI acquisitions is noticeable.
+This temporal enhancement pattern is further reflected in the contrast enhancement curves, which show a generally increasing mean pixel intensity across the DCE-MRI timepoints.
+This trend is consistently observed in both the synthetic and real DCE data, indicating that the generative model captures patterns of the underlying contrast kinetics.

-To further explore the differences between DCE-MRI acquisitions, we compute the mean and standard deviation of the pixel intensity within the tumor area, which we locate based on the bounding box information provided in the dataset \cite{saha2018machine}.
+To further explore the differences between DCE-MRI acquisitions, we additionally compute the mean and standard deviation of the pixel intensity within the tumor area, which we locate based on the bounding box information provided in the dataset \cite{saha2018machine}.
 The bounding box allows to capture and assess contrast uptake within the lesion but also, as opposed to lesion-level delineation, its closely surrounding tissue adjacent to the gross tumor region.
 Next, we aggregate the mean tumor intensity over all test cases to get a value and standard deviation for intensity for each of the three analyzed temporal DCE-MRI sequences.
 This process is repeated for pre-contrast and also for each synthetic DCE-MRI sequence, with the results being summarized and plotted in Fig. \ref{fig:contrast-intensity-whole-set}.

 Focusing on the differences between real and synthetic post-contrast mean intensity temporal patterns, it is noted that the intensities generally increase towards later-stages of DCE-MRI acquisition, which is in line with aforedescribed visual assessment of Fig. \ref{fig:p1to3samples}.
 This trend in the real mean pixel intensity patterns is also followed by their synthetic counterparts.
 While the synthetic intensities have a slightly lower mean value than the real DCE-MRI ones, both synthetic and real intensities have comparable corresponding variances.
 In both cases, these variances are larger than the one of the pre-contrast tumor area intensity.
 This indicates more variety in the DCE-MRI domain, which is present in the synthetic DCE-MRI images.
 A rational for this diversity is given, for instance, by the inter- and intra-tumor heterogeneity often manifesting in a mixture of both hyper-intense and hypo-intense areas within the tumor in the DCE-MRI domain.
 Moving from generative model evaluation towards clinical application, where contrast kinetics are used as biomarkers for tumor characterization, malignancy estimation, and treatment planning, we assess intensity changes per individual tumor area across DCE-MRI sequences.
 To this end, we randomly select 33 test cases and visualize their mean lesion intensity value for synthetic (denoted as x markers) and real (denoted as circle markers) for each sequence as well as for the respective pre-contrast image (denoted as gray circle marker) in Fig. \ref{fig:per-case}.